 Since you know about the down payment rule (conforming mortgage loan) for 2019, start saving money at once.
 Especially if you have a student loan, car payment, or other hefty expenses, you need to create a plan that allows you to put enough money aside.
 Along with the down payment, lenders like to see that potential home buyers have decent savings, so add that to the budget as well.

-Hiring a real estate agent is one of the most important decisions you will make.
+Hiring a real estate agent is one of the most important decisions you’ll make.
 You want someone with years of experience and a positive reputation in the community.
-Because the agent you select helps with finding you a house, negotiating the price, and working through closing, it is essential that you go with someone that you trust to have your best interest at heart.
+Since the agent you select helps with finding you a house, negotiating the price, and working through closing, it’s essential that you go with someone that you trust to have your best interest at heart.